mindspore-ai/docs/docs/mindspore/source_en/note/api_mapping/pytorch_diff/ResizeBilinear.md

 PyTorch: Multiple modes can be chosen when upsampling data.

-MindSpore：Currently only supports `bilinear` mode to sample data.
-To apply other modes sampling data, please refer to [mindspore.ops.interpolate](https://mindspore.cn/docs/en/master/api_python/ops/mindspore.ops.interpolate.html). `half_pixel_centers` defaults to False, to achieve the same result as PyTorch, it should be set to True.
+MindSpore: Currently only supports `bilinear` mode to sample data.
+To apply other modes sampling data, please refer to [mindspore.ops.interpolate](https://mindspore.cn/docs/en/master/api_python/ops/mindspore.ops.interpolate.html). `half_pixel_centers` defaults to False.
+To achieve the same result as PyTorch, it should be set to True.

 ## Code Example